Crypto Taxes Singapore 2026 – No Capital Gains Tax, But Income May Be Taxed

 - Staking/yield: Rewards from staking and DeFi lending may be taxable income

-- Employer crypto payments: Taxable as employment income
+- Employer crypto payments: Taxable as employment income at receipt

 The Investment vs. Trading Distinction